How to Make the Most of Microsoft Teams Collaborative Tool for BusinessDonna Marie Padua

 Collaborating on files in Microsoft Teams is simple.
 Files shared in your team’s file library are accessible to every member of the Team’s channel.
 Edits to documentation can happen simultaneously across users without a need to check out files.

-In order to see prior versions of a document in Teams, click on the File > Info > Version History.
+To see prior versions of a document in Teams, click on the File > Info > Version History.
 All the changes are easily found and restored from that location.

 If you need to alert a team member to a document, it’s always recommended to use Chat.
 If email is a must, it’s best to send a link to the uploaded file.
 Avoid sending the attachment directly.

 - PRO TIP: When emailing a colleague a link to the file in Teams, try starting in Outlook instead of Teams.
 When drafting the email, select Attach File and allow your Recent Items to refresh.
-It’s likely you’ll see your file listed with a cloud over the file icon.
+You’ll likely see your file listed with a cloud over the file icon.
 Select this and choose to send a link (and not attach a copy).

 Alternatively, with your document open select Share (upper right corner), provide your colleague’s email, compose a brief message, and select Send.